poderomedia/nodemapper/README.md

 ## License

-NodeMapper is a project by Poderomedia Foundation (Copyright 2014), developed by Pablo Navarro and Gregorio Moreno.
+NodeMapper is a project by [Poderomedia Foundation](http://www.poderomedia.org) (Copyright 2014), developed by Pablo Navarro and Gregorio Moreno.
 It`s available under MIT License.
 See [LICENSE.md](LICENSE.md) for details.

 ## Contact

-Poderomedia Fundation: team@poderopedia.com
+Poderomedia Foundation: team@poderopedia.com